nhoizey/nicolas-hoizey.com/_posts/2005/07/22-microsoft-se-re-lance-a-fond-dans-les-standards-du-web/2005-07-22-microsoft-se-re-lance-a-fond-dans-les-standards-du-web.md

 > «Not only has Microsoft offered an open door to WaSP's criticism and ultimate assistance, but individual developers there are expressing a lot of enthusiasm about our relationship.»
 >

-Manoeuvre pour redorer un blason bien terni ou vrai intérêt pour les standards, l'avenir le dira peut-être...
+Manoeuvre pour redorer un blason bien terni ou vrai intérêt pour les standards, l'avenir le dira peut-être…

 **Mise à jour :** [Tristan Nitot en parle aussi](http://standblog.org/blog/2005/07/22/93114263-rions-en-parlant-des-standards)